aspose-diagram/Aspose.Diagram-Documentation/italian/java/overview/feature-list/aspose-diagram-for-node-js-via-java-features/aspose-diagram-for-node-js-examples/_index.it.md

 type: docs
 weight: 10
 url: /it/java/aspose-diagram-for-node-js-examples/
-description: Viso Diagram Node.js API ti consente di lavorare con i diagrammi Visio senza alcuna comprensione del formato di file sottostante.
-Puoi creare file Visio VSDX da zero e convertire i file VSDX in PNG con solo un paio di righe di codice.
+description: Viso Diagram Node.js API lets you work with Visio diagrams without any understanding of underlying file format.
+You can create Visio VSDX files from scratch and convert VSDX files to PNG with just a couple of lines of code.
 ---
-Aspose.Diagram per Node.js è facile da usare e ti consente di lavorare con i diagrammi Visio senza alcuna comprensione del formato di file sottostante.
-Puoi creare file Visio VSDX da zero utilizzando semplici righe di codice.
-Puoi anche convertire i file VSDX in PNG con solo un paio di righe di codice.
-In questo articolo, elenchiamo alcuni esempi di base per lavorare con i file Visio VSDX utilizzando Aspose.Diagram per Node.js API.
+Aspose.Diagram for Node.js is easy to use and lets you work with Visio diagrams without any understanding of underlying file format.
+You can create Visio VSDX files from scratch using simple lines of code.
+You can also convert VSDX files to PNG with just a couple of lines of code.
+In this article, we list some basic examples for working with Visio VSDX files using Aspose.Diagram for Node.js API.
 ## **Crea Visio VSDX da zero usando Node.js**
 {{< highlight "java" >}}